-In this webinar, Dr. Cavaccini (Prof. Karayannis’s lab at the Brain Research Institute, University of Zurich) and Dr. Dooley (Prof. Blumberg’s lab at the University of Iowa), share their insights into the development of rodent sensorimotor neuronal circuits during early postnatal life.
-They elucidate the cortical and subcortical mechanisms involved in the development of sensorimotor circuitry during wakefulness (in a mouse model) and REM sleep (in a rat model).
+In this webinar, Dr. Anna Cavaccini and Dr. James Dooley share their insights into the development of rodent sensorimotor neuronal circuits during early postnatal life, including the cortical and subcortical mechanisms involved in the development of sensorimotor circuitry during wakefulness in mice and REM sleep in rats.

 Brain Research Institute